TimDaub/proofinprogress.com/site/posts/2023-04-28/traveled-to-milan-and-now-chatgpt-is-not-working.md

 Berlin-specific issue, I can't tell (only here on vacation).

 Anyways, my demand regarding the ChatGPT policy is that it must be everyone's individual choice to use it.
-After all, it is my data that I'm putting into it, and I, as a responsible adult, am aware of the data protection issues that this technology creates.
+After all, it is my data that I'm putting into it, and I, as a responsible adult, Am aware of the data protection issues that come with this tech.
 In fact, I'm so aware, I might be better informed than some of those in Brussels.

 And then, for someone that wants to argue that privacy is a collective concept:
 Fine, let's steelman your point.
-A privacy collectivist could say: "Sure, Tim, it's your data, and hence it must be your choice to use ChatGPT.
-But consider that you may also accidentally input other EU/Italian citizen's data too."
+For a privacy collectivist could say: "Sure, Tim, it's your data, and hence it must be your choice to use ChatGPT.
+But consider that you may also leak other EU/Italian citizen's data."

-And so, in this case, my prior argument, that it must be my choice to use it, is weakened, as suddenly, my voluntary ChatGPT inputs can now accidentally expose metadata about my neighbors (, which are worthy of protection!).
+And so, in this case, my prior argument, that it must be a personal choice is weakened, as suddenly, my voluntary ChatGPT inputs can now accidentally expose my neighbor's metadata.

-But I'm skeptical of that idea, although I do admit that there is an "inter-connectedness" principle in the flow of data.
-Still, the pessimist's view would be that there's always one more mineable metadata in everything that's put online.
-So call me crazy, but I anyways feel like building The Great Italian Wall of Limes is not an appropriate solution to protecting citizens' data going forward.
+But I'm skeptical of that argument, although I do admit that data has some inter-connectedness to it.Still, the pessimist's view would be that there's always one more mineable metadata in everything that's being put online.
+So call me crazy, but I anyways feel like building The Great Italian FireLimes is not an appropriate solution to protecting citizens' data going forward.

-The Italian Garante's block of ChatGPT is wrong in that the collectivized data protection is paternalistic - or, at least, that's the only reasonable conclusion I'm arriving at.
+The Italian Garante's block of ChatGPT is wrong in that the collectivized data protection is paternalistic - or, at least, that's what I'm arriving at!

-If you've read Hellen Nissenbaum's "Privacy as contextual integrity" papers, you are aware that the practical implementation of pretty-good privacy is possible with or without ChatGPT.
+If you've read Hellen Nissenbaum's "Privacy as contextual integrity," you are aware that a practical implementation of pretty-good privacy is possible with or without ChatGPT.

-That is because an educated citizen is supposed to be aware of contexts that assume special expectations or social norms surrounding information and its flow (read: "Obviously, don't copy+paste you and your friend's chat history in there, dumbass!").
+That is because an educated citizen is supposed to be aware of the contexts that assume special expectations or social norms surrounding information and its flow (read: "Obviously, don't copy+paste you and your friend's chat history in there, dumbass!").
 And in fact, I think it's safe to assume that Italians aren't total morons either, as they have for sure by now heard of what happens to their data when they input it into US company web interfaces.

 Hence, I arrive at the conclusion that the Italian Garante's block is paternalistic.
-It asserts that all plebs are stupid and that they're unable to act in a way that would guarantee their European rights and that of their children - so a block of ChatGPT is appropriate (in their POV).
+It asserts that all plebs are stupid and that they're unable to act in a way that would guarantee their European rights and that of their children - "so a block of ChatGPT is appropriate."

 Now, while I contrarily believe in the intelligence and agency of my fellow humans, I do think there is a great chance here, namely, to educate more about